 #6 – They have unique personalities

 Dogs are what their genetics and upbringing allow and different dogs will have different personalities.
-Some traits are breed-specific, but even within breeds you will find some variation.
+Some traits are breed-specific, but even within breeds, you will find some variation.
 Generally speaking, a dog’s personality will reflect the tasks it was bred to do.
 Sledding dogs are active and independent, hunting dogs are social and energetic, guardian breeds are loyal and aloof toward strangers.
-These are generalizations of course, button be mostly accurate.
+These are generalizations, of course, but mostly accurate.

 #7 – They are emotional

 Dogs are deeply emotional creatures.
 They bond very strongly to their families, humans and other animals alike.
 Studies show that dogs feel complex emotions such as jealousy and anticipation and that they can discriminate the emotional expressions on human faces.
 They are instinctive but intuitive animals that are thought to experience love, fear, anger, joy, and affection.
 Anthropomorphizing can become a serious problem, but the complicated emotions dogs feel can’t be ignored.